Skiing Perception

 According to these considerations, you can apply the following recommendations in your own skiing:

-• Remember that your perception is the meeting point between your physical and your mental state, and that the way you perceive the mountain, the slope, and the snow will determine the decisions you will take.
+• Your skiing perception is the meeting point between your physical and your mental state, and that the way you perceive the mountain, the slope, and the snow will determine the decisions you will take.

 • Adopt an analytical perspective of your sensory skills.